 This program is dedicated to the memory of our dear friend and colleague, Dr. Gisela Gil-Egui, whose vision, energy, and commitment to broadening students’ horizons set this project in motion.

 The Global Scholars Program (GSP) offers 4-10 week summer internships at four sites listed below.
 For information about partial funding with the GSP Award, please see Application information below.
 Further suggestions for funding sources are also listed below.
-The GSP is open to enrolled Fairfield students (except graduating seniors) of all majors and nationalities, with preference to sophomores and juniors.
+The GSP is open to enrolled Fairfield students (except graduating seniors) of all majors and nationalities.

 Fairfield University emphasizes that “[t]he express purpose of a Fairfield education is the development of global citizens, young men and women who are at home in the world, able to confidently engage in any cultural circumstance, with an open mind and the capacity to empathize with the perspectives of others.”
 Amidst mounting global pressures and a job market that is increasingly multilingual, multicultural, and globalized, we are pleased to offer the Global Scholars Program to provide Fairfield students with new opportunities to learn abroad.